samueldsingh/data-engineering/day-4.md

 Objects are self-contained units that encapsulate data (attributes) and behaviors (methods) related to the entity they represent.

 ## Key characteristics of objects:
-**1. State:** An object has a state that is determined by its attributes or properties.
-Attributes represent the data associated with an object and describe its current condition or characteristics.
+**1. State:** An object's state is determined by its attributes or properties.
+Attributes of an object represent its current condition or characteristics.
 For example, an object representing a car may have attributes such as color, model, and speed.

-**2. Behavior:** Objects can exhibit behavior through methods, which are functions or procedures associated with the object.
+**2. Behavior:** Objects exhibit behavior through methods, which are functions or procedures associated with the object.
 Methods define the actions or operations that an object can perform.
 For example, an object representing a car may have methods such as accelerate(), brake(), and turn().

 **3. Identity:** Each object has a unique identity that distinguishes it from other objects.
 This identity allows the program to differentiate between multiple objects of the same class.